thesumitsuryawanshi/react-hooks-image-slider/README.md

 # React Hooks Image Slider

 A React Hooks rebuild of the previous slider, which utilized class based components & redux.
 I put very large images in at full screen in the demo for dramatic effect.
-Just cycle through the slider once, and the images will cache, and won't give any white flicker.
-Plan on optimizing this very soon.

 Enjoy!